 6 Strategies to Reduce Construction Project Delays Part 1

 Our Orlando construction attorneys know that with any collaborative project, misunderstandings are bound to happen.
 This is especially true for construction projects where any number of problems can lead to a project delay.
 No matter how big or small the project, delays are common.
-Our two-part article series will discuss why delays happen, the different strategies construction professionals can employ to reduce project delays, and the result of delays.
+Our two-part article series will discuss why delays happen, strategies construction professionals can employ to reduce project delays, and the result of delays.
 Feel free to skip ahead to part two to read the rest of the article.

 Why Delays Happen